WebKit/WebKit/PerformanceTests/ARES-6/Air/README.md

 backend, called
 [Air](https://webkit.org/docs/b3/assembly-intermediate-representation.html), is
 very CPU-intensive and uses a combination of object-oriented and functional idioms in C++.
-Additioally, it relies heavily on high speed maps and sets.
+Additionally, it relies heavily on high speed maps and sets.
 It goes so far as to use customized map/set implementations - even more so than the rest of WebKit.
 This makes Air a great candidate for ES6 benchmarking.
 Air.js is a faithful ES6 implementation of Air.
 It pulls no punches: just as